Skip to main content

 • ODS/API 7.3.x will continue to receive annual feature enhancements (and bug fixes) for the next several years, including an update to .NET 10 in 2026.
 This version supports Data Standard versions 4 and 5, and will support Data Standard version 6.
 It will be fully supported at least through school year 2028-2029.

-Q: When will the Data Management Service be available?
+Q: When will Ed-Fi API v8 be available?

 Goal timeline:

-The first release candidate will be fully-compatible with the must have requirements described in the Ed-Fi API Design and Implementation Guidelines, 4.0.
-The release 1.0 will expand further into the should have and optional requirements and features.
+The release 8.0 will be fully compatible with the must have requirements described in the Ed-Fi API Design and Implementation Guidelines, 4.0 and will expand further into the should have and optional requirements and features.
 State Education Agencies (SEA) frequently have more detailed technical requirements for client authorization and for access to raw data for warehousing and reporting.
-Tentatively, those features will be given a longer timeline; this will provide more opportunity for co-development with the SEA community.
-The SEA-oriented release 1.1 should be available for production use in the 2027-2028 school year.
+The SEA-oriented release 8.1 should be available for production use in the 2027-2028 school year.

-The 1.0 release will not have complete parity with the optional features in the ODS/API Platform (see note below).
-The Project Tanager Technical Workgroup and/or Technical Advisory Group (TAG) will help guide prioritization of features.
+The 8.0 release will not have complete parity with the optional features in the ODS/API Platform (see note below).
+The Ed-Fi API Technical Workgroup and/or Technical Advisory Group (TAG) will help guide prioritization of features.

 note

-An example of an ODS/API feature that is not planned for the Data Management Service: link elements in the xyzReference sections when retrieving a resource with a GET request.
+An example of an ODS/API feature that is not planned for Ed-Fi API v8: link elements in the xyzReference sections when retrieving a resource with a GET request.
 See Deprecation of Links for more information.

 Technical Integrations